Sarin’s Grim Return to the Syrian Civil War

-IHR Clinic student, Brittany Mckinley (Class of 2019), pens IHR Clinic blog post for the Huffington Post, "#Bringbackourgirls: Where Are They Now?".
+IHR Clinic student, Joseph Nunn (Class of 2019), pens IHR Clinic blog post for the Huffington Post, "Sarin’s Grim Return to the Syrian Civil War".

 Check out the article here.

 The International Human Rights Clinic works for the promotion of social and economic justice globally, including in the United States.
 The Clinic uses international human rights laws and norms as well as other substantive law and strategies to draw attention to human rights violations, develop practical solutions to those problems using interdisciplinary methodologies, and promote accountability on the part of state and non-state actors.
 The Clinic works closely with non-governmental organizations to design, collaborate, and implement projects, which include litigation in domestic, foreign, and international tribunals as well as non-litigation projects, such as documenting violations, legislative reform, drafting reports, and training manuals.
 Students work in teams on specific projects and will develop their international research, legal writing, oral advocacy, communication, interviewing, collaboration, media advocacy, and strategic thinking skills.
 Additionally, students critically examine the substance and application of human rights law, as well as discuss and confront the ethical challenges of working on human rights problems globally, and develop new techniques to address human rights violations, including those involving economic and social rights and women's rights.

 On Thursday, June 1, 2017, David Cole, National Legal Director of the Americann Civil Liberties Union (ACLU), delivered the 2017 Robert H. Kirshner, MD Human Rights Memorial Lecture at the University of Chicago.